alptugan/blog-teaching/content/Research/AI GPT Prompts.md

 >By default, this template supports JSX syntax with Tailwind CSS classes, React hooks, and Lucide React for icons.
 Do not install other packages for UI themes, icons, etc unless absolutely necessary or I request them.
 >
 >Use icons from lucide-react for logos.

+## Nano Banana
+### Retouch old photos
+- (Fix scratched images) Restore this damaged vintage family photo
+- (Colorize b&w photos) Color in the image and make it look modern

+### Material
+- Change this [image] to a marble material
+- Change this skin to a chrome material
+- Comic strip style